-1) We present three multicast models in DTNs: single copy, multiple copy, and delegation forwarding.

-2) Then, we formally analyze these three models' number of forwardings and latency.
-We use these three methods as forwarding algorithms in real trace simulations.
+- 1) We present three multicast models in DTNs: single copy, multiple copy, and delegation forwarding. - 2) Then, we formally analyze these three models in terms of the number of forwardings and latency.
+We use these three methods as forwarding algorithms in synthetic and real trace simulations.